-A high fidelity process chain based on multiple solvers is established for the investigation of low-frequency emissions from wind turbines.
+10 A high fidelity process chain based on multiple solvers was established for the investigation of low-frequency emissions from wind turbines.
 It consists of the CFD solver FLOWer, the MBS solver SIMPACK and the FW-H solver ACCO.
-A coupling between FLOWer and SIMPACK was developed to generate high fidelity time series of surface pressure distribution on the turbine and structural loads (forces and moments) acting on the foundation of the turbine.
+A strong coupling between FLOWer and SIMPACK was developed to generate high fidelity time series of surface pressure distribution on the turbine and structural loads (forces and moments) acting on the foundation of the turbine.
 Using the CFD results, the aeroacoustic signal at distant, predefined observer positions is computed by means of ACCO.

-2.1 CFD solver
+15 2.1 CFD solver

 FLOWer is a compressible, dual time stepping, block structured Reynolds-averaged Navier-Stokes (RANS) solver developed by German Aerospace Center (DLR) (Kroll et al., 2000).
 The usage of independent grids for bodies and background is enabled by the overlapping grid technique CHIMERA, one of FLOWers main features.
-The solver is continuously extended at Institute of Aerodynamic and Gas Dynamics (IAG) regarding functionality and performance, including, amongst others, the higher order finite difference weighted essentially non-oscillatory (WENO) scheme (Kowarsch et al., 2013), Dirichlet boundary condition to apply arbitrary unsteady inflow, a body forces approach to superimpose turbulence (Schulz et al., 2016b) and various DES schemes (Weihing et al., 2018).
+The solver is continuously extended at Institute of Aerodynamic and Gas Dynamics (IAG) regarding functionality and performance, including, amongst others, the higher order finite difference weighted essentially non-oscillatory (WENO) scheme (Kowarsch et al., 2013), Dirichlet boundary condition

+- 20 finite difference weighted essentially non-oscillatory (WENO) scheme (Kowarsch et al., 2013), Dirichlet boundary condition to apply arbitrary unsteady inflow, a body forces approach to superimpose turbulence (Schulz et al., 2016b) and various DES schemes (Weihing et al., 2016).
 The capability of FLOWer for wind turbine simulations has been shown in several projects.

-The interaction of a wind turbine in complex terrain with atmospheric turbulence was investigated by Schulz et al. (2016a) and code to code comparisons were recently conducted in the European AVATAR project (Schepers et al., 2016).
+The interaction of a wind turbine in complex terrain with atmospheric turbulence was investigated by Schulz et al. (2016a) and code to code comparisons were recently conducted in the European AVATAR project (Schepers et al., 2016). - 25